 Top Attractions in Rome, Italy

 Capitoline Hill is one of the Seven Hills of Rome.
-The Romans regarded the Capitolium as indestructible, and they even viewed it as a symbol of eternity.
+The Romans regarded the Capitolium as indestructible and even viewed it as a symbol of eternity.

-The Capitoline Hill contains a few ancient ground-level ruins, including Medieval and Renaissance palaces and now it also houses the Capitoline Museums, surrounding a piazza designed by Michelangelo.
+Capitoline Hill contains a few ancient ground-level ruins, including medieval and Renaissance palaces.
+It now houses the Capitoline Museums, which surround a piazza designed by Michelangelo.

 Throw a Coin or Three into the Trevi Fountain